 - Sensitivity to light and noise

 While some of the physical manifestations of a concussion will show up right away, cognitive symptoms may not appear for hours, days or even weeks.
 Sometimes symptoms persist indefinitely, in which case a patient may be diagnosed with a disorder called post-concussion syndrome.
 With PCS, symptoms often fade and reappear in response to physical or mental stress.
-The syndrome can be quite debilitating and disrupt the patient’s life considerably.
+The syndrome can be quite debilitating and disrupt the patient's life considerably.
 If you think you're under immense stress and that it's aggravating other symptoms in your body, then seek out stress management classes from a Legacy Healing near you, so that you can learn to control stress better.

 To help facilitate a fast, complete recovery, it's crucial to seek medical treatment any time you have a head injury, but especially if you experience any of the symptoms listed above.
 Red flag symptoms, such as loss of consciousness, uneven pupils, difficulty walking, repeated vomiting, and excruciating headache or seizures, requires an immediate call to 911 or trip to the emergency room.